Healthy Homes Assessment Rongotai

 Brendon

-When do I require to be in compliance with my Healthy Homes Standards?
+When Do I require to be in compliance with The Healthy Homes Standards?

 Rongotai Healthy Homes Compliance Timeframes

-• A Healthy Homes Declaration of Intent, an Insulation Statement and an Insurance Statement should be included with any new, renewed or amended tenancy agreement.
+• A Healthy Homes Intent to Comply Statement as well as an Insulation Statement, and an Insurance Statement must be included with any renewed, new or amended tenancy agreement.

 From 1 July 2021